-I’ve been thinking to draw the turkey in color pencils first.
-However, if you google out some photos of turkeys you’ll understand that it would be a little time consuming work.
+I’ve been thinking to draw a turkey in color pencils first.
+However, if you google out some photos of turkeys you’ll understand that it would be a little time-consuming work.

 So, to make it simple, this time I decided to draw the turkey only in graphite pencil.

 Did you know that Benjamin Franklin wanted the wild turkey, not the Bald Eagle, to make it the national bird of the United States?

 To draw a turkey may seem just too complicated because of its too many feathers, etc. Yes, I agree, it really looks quite complex.

 However, there is always a simple way to draw even very complicated animals.
 This technique is not a secret and with a little practice, everyone can learn how to do it.

 Click on the picture to enlarge it and observe the body, posture, position of the turkey’s legs, neck, wings, tail, etc.